 An owners corporation is exempt from the WHS Act to the extent that it is only responsible for common areas which are used for residential purposes only.
 This exemption however, may only apply to a very small number of owners corporations particularly where, for example:

 One of the effects of the WHS Act is the broadening of the list of people who are responsible for work health and safety issues.
-One extension of this list is to executive committee members of owners corporations and the imposition of an obligation on them to exercise “due diligence”.
+One extension of this list is to strata committee members of owners corporations and the imposition of an obligation on them to exercise “due diligence”.

 This obligation of “due diligence” includes a requirement to proactively understand the requirements of the WHS Act and ensure that the owners corporation has appropriate measures, plans and policies to comply with those requirements.
-This means that the executive committee members are required to:
+This means that the strata committee members are required to:

 The WHS Act does however draw a distinction between paid officers and volunteers.